 (4) The regulatory commission and appellate tribunals, as the case may be, shall consist of such number of members as may be stipulated by the applicable law or this Act, as the case may be.

-(5) The chairperson and members of the regulatory commission shall be appointed by the government, on the recommendation of the selection committee constituted under section 4 of this Act.
+(5) The chairperson and members of the regulatory commission and appellate tribunals, as the case may be, shall be appointed by the government, on the recommendation of the selection committee constituted under section 4 of this Act.